redhat-developer/app-services-cli/docs/commands/rhoas_context_create.md

 ### Options

 ```
-      --kafka-id string      Name of the context
+      --kafka-id string      ID of Kafka instance for the service context
       --name string          Name of the context
-      --registry-id string   Name of the context
+      --registry-id string   ID of Service Registry instance for the service context
+      --use                  Set the new service context as the current context (default true)
 ```

 ### Options inherited from parent commands